KitchenInsight/kitcheninsight.github.io/_posts/2016-11-02-cookie_recipe_data_preprocessing.md

 title:  "Every cookie is not the same, data pre-processing"
 date:   2016-11-02 20:16:19 +0100
 categories: jekyll update
+permalink: /:year/:month/:title
 ---

 [Alton Brown](https://en.wikipedia.org/wiki/Alton_Brown) has made an episode for [Good Eats](https://en.wikipedia.org/wiki/Good_Eats), called [Three chips for sister Marsha](http://www.foodnetwork.com/shows/good-eats/cl-series/three-chips-for-sister-marsha2.html).
 In this episode he explained how to make different types of chocolate chip cookies.
 The difference is mainly in the choice of ingredients and their proportions.

 I was curious whether various cookie recipes on the web would be similar or different from these three distinct recipes of Alton Brown.
 So I collected cookie recipes from the [foodnetwork](http://www.foodnetwork.com) site <sup>[1](#myfootnote1)</sup>, parsed them, and ran clustering analysis on the ingredient usage.
-See my [post](https://kitcheninsight.github.io/jekyll/update/2016/11/03/every-cookie-is-not-the-same.html) for the results.
+See [my post]({% post_url 2016-11-03-every-cookie-is-not-the-same %}) for the results.
 Here are the details of data extraction and transformation.

 ### Alton Brown's recipes and how to transform data